-The final version of the agreement includes a list of
+The final version of the agreement includes a list of [REDACTED] generation facilities in Appendix III [REDACTED]

-The contract and Appendix III allows the seller to deliver product from these or any other eligible renewable resources, as long as deliveries meet the contract's requirements for product.
+[REDACTED] but allows the seller to deliver product from these or any other eligible renewable resources, as long as deliveries meet the contract's requirements for product.
+[REDACTED]

 - Verification of REC certification.
 PG&E's Form Agreement has text requiring the seller to obtain CEC certification of the specific project(s) as an eligible renewable resource and to verify the certification.

-The parties agreed to new language that places the obligation on the seller to provide documentation upon PG&E's request that the projects generating the RECs are in fact eligible renewable resources.
+[REDACTED] The parties agreed to new language that places the obligation on the seller to provide documentation upon PG&E's request that the projects generating the RECs are in fact eligible renewable resources.
 [REDACTED]

-This language seems to Arroyo to be somewhat stronger than that in the Form Agreement and more appropriate to this situation in which the contract does not specify what projects will provide the RECs.
+[REDACTED] This language seems to Arroyo to be somewhat stronger than that in the Form Agreement and more appropriate to this situation in which the seller doesn't necessarily own the projects that produce the RECs and the contract does not specify in advance what projects will deliver the RECs.

 - Refunds in event of seller default.
+[REDACTED]